mneedham/neo4j-web-importer/README.md

 They both import data from node and relationship files which can be either tab or comma delimited.

+## Building the importer JAR

+You can build the importer JAR by using the following command:

+    mvn clean compile assembly:single

+That creates a JAR under target/ which is used by the console based import tool.

 ## Using the console based import tool

 Run the following command: